 How we collect personal information

-We usually collect personal information directly from an individual unless it is unreasonable or impracticable to do so.
-For example, we may collect information directly from an individual when they complete a form (including an application for employment with us), use our website or contact us (including in writing, electronically or via telephone).
+We usually collect personal information directly from you unless this is unreasonable or impracticable.
+For example, we may collect your personal information when you complete a form, use our website or contact us (including in writing, electronically or by telephone).